Living In Melbourne to Train at RVAC Flight Training

-Melbourne is the second largest city in Australia.
+Living in Melbourne to complete your studies can be an enriching and exciting cultural experience.
+Melbourne is the second largest city in Australia, and a multi-cultural city at that.
 It is considered relatively safe and has been acclaimed in the recent past as the most liveable city in the world.
 It is a multi-cultural city, with residents from many parts of the world.
 It has temperate weather conditions, snow is rarely seen in the city or suburbs and days in excess of 35°C (95°F) are few.

 It has an effective and extensive public transport system, comprised of trains, trams and buses, although many people prefer the convenience of a private vehicle.
 Melbourne’s reticulated water system is among the safest in the world.

-Melbourne is renowned for its cultural attractions, art galleries, theatres, concert halls etc, and perhaps equally for its sporting culture and its great variety and abundance of restaurants catering for all tastes.
+Melbourne is renowned for its cultural attractions, art galleries, theatres, concert halls, and perhaps equally for its sporting culture.
+Its great variety and abundance of cafes and restaurants cater for all tastes.
 Quality food, including fresh meat and fish, fresh fruit and vegetables, is plentiful.

 Cost of living